Children's Services (CCS) is a statewide program that arranges, directs, and

 For information, call (530) 621-6110 or (530) 573-3165.

 Many children are exposed to lead in the home through lead-based paint and other objects.
 Lead poisoning can cause learning disabilities, behavioral problems, and, at very high levels, seizures, coma, and death.
 Children under age six are at greatest risk.
-Public Health can help parents assess the lead danger in their home and can test blood for lead.
+Public Health can help parents assess the lead danger in their home and can refer out for a blood test for lead.
 For info call (530) 573-3165 or visit: CDC Lead Prevention Tips For child safety and recalled product info visit: US Consumer Product Safety Commission Website

 Public Health nurses are located in county child welfare service agencies and probation departments to give expertise on medical, dental, mental and developmental needs of children and youth in foster care.
 The nurses: